 Why do I need and Internship?

 Today, more and more expect graduates to have real work experience where they can learn from doing practical work and gain valuable experience.
 In fact, a survey conducted by the National Association of Colleges and Employers (NACE) showed that nearly half of all employers would like to see an internship on a recent graduate’s resume.
-Another survey by NACE showed that 36% companies prefer hiring existing interns who have proven their abilities and values rather than interviewing for outsiders.
-An example would be IBM, who hires up to 50% of their interns, according to Matthew Zinman from Internship Institute.
+Another survey by NACE showed that 36% of companies prefer hiring existing interns who have proven their abilities and values rather than interviewing for outsiders.
+An example would be IBM, which hires up to 50% of its interns, according to Matthew Zinman from the Internship Institute.

 Internship Abroad Resources